joni2back/angular-filemanager/README.md

 --------------------

 ##### Errors / Exceptions
-Every backend errors should be with an Error 500 HTTP code.
+Any backend error should be with an error 500 HTTP code.

-Btw, you can report errors with a 200 response with this json structure
+Btw, you can also report errors with a 200 response using this json structure
 ```json
 { "result": {
     "success": false,